kuhurosh/Sitara/guidelinesandregulations.md

 ‘Td’ – date of confirmation by the merchant to the intermediary about delivery of goods to the customer.

-‘Tr’ – date of expiry of refund period as fixed by the merchant.
+‘Tr’ – date of expiry of refund period as fixed by the merchant

 2. Applicability